-The mission of the Shoals Symphony Association is to enhance the cultural life of all residents of the Shoals area through musical performances and educational programs.
+The mission of the Shoals Symphony at UNA is to enhance the cultural life of all residents of the Shoals area through musical performances and educational programs.

 The Shoals Symphony at UNA started in 1979 when Gerry Byars was asked by Betty Dardess to teach violin at the Tennessee Valley Art Center in Tuscumbia, Alabama.
 The program quickly evolved with addition of several new teachers.
 They taught students ranging in age from four years old to adult.
 A small children’s orchestra quickly developed into a thriving youth orchestra program.

 In 1982 the adult string students moved to Sheffield’s Grace Episcopal Church and became The Tennessee Valley Community Orchestra.
 Musicians from Florence, Muscle Shoals, Tuscumbia, Sheffield, surrounding towns of the Greater Shoals Area, and the four counties of Lauderdale, Colbert, Franklin and Cullman participated.

 Two years (and four concerts) later, Ms. Dardess sought public funds to begin importing professional players for concerts, predominantly to expand the string sections.
 Professional conductor, Gary Parks, traveled from Huntsville as the first employed conductor in 1984.

 The Shoals Symphony Orchestra (for By-Laws purposes The Association) was born in July 1985 when the former Tennessee Valley String School and Community Orchestra unified to begin pursuing its own funding, further development, additional sponsors and support groups.